Relativistic mean-field theories for neutron-star physics based on chiral effective field theory: Microscopic Models

 The properties of nucleonic matter are determined by the strong nuclear interactions between neutrons and protons.
 The fundamental theory for these interactions is QCD, which describes nuclear systems in terms of quark and gluon degrees of freedom.
-It is currently unfeasible to describe nucleonic matter in terms of these degrees of freedom, because of the nonperturbative nature of QCD in this regime.
-However, the relevant low-energy degrees of freedom in nuclear physics are nucleons, neutrons and protons.
-Chiral EFT~\cite{Epelbaum:2008ga,Machleidt:2011zz} is a low-energy EFT of QCD that describes strong interactions in terms of nucleonic degrees of freedom.
+It is currently unfeasible to describe nucleonic matter in terms of these degrees of freedom because QCD is nonperturbative in this regime.
+However, the relevant low-energy degrees of freedom in nuclear physics are nucleons, neutrons and protons. \chiEFT\ is a low-energy effective field theory of QCD that describes strong interactions in terms of nucleonic degrees of freedom~\cite{Epelbaum:2008ga,Machleidt:2011zz}.
 It derives nuclear Hamiltonians from the most general Lagrangian consistent with all the symmetries of QCD which is expanded in powers of momenta over the breakdown scale $\Lambda_b$, leading to a systematic expansion that is truncated at a chosen order.